How to Become Your Best Professional Self in 2018

-Now this is only a ‘whistle-stop tour’ of emotional and social intelligence.
+Now this is only a ‘whistle-stop tour’ of emotional intelligence.
 But keep these 4 pillars in mind for your next challenging meeting.
 I think you’ll find that your approach, behaviour and even your language in the meeting will adjust.
 You just might get a better outcome than the one you were expecting…

 Good luck, and be ready for more depth on these topics in the future!
 Don´t miss out and subscribe to my e-mail list here: